<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Hawkin Dynamics: Why did you choose Hawkin Dynamics force plates over other jump devices on the market?
 Have you used other devices?

 Vince: I chose the HD force plates because I was very familiar with the company, and CEO Ben Watson from years past early on in my coaching career in Ontario.
-Also just seeing the plates in-action at performance combines, the overall portability of the plates, design, and user-friendliness during that time led to me prioritizing HD plates as an investment as early as I could when I founded Atlantic Sports Performance!
+Also just seeing the plates in action at performance combines, the overall portability of the plates, design, and user-friendliness during that time led to me prioritizing HD plates as an investment as early as I could when I founded Atlantic Sports Performance!

 In the past, I have used JustJump Mats, PUSH 2.0, Output Sports, and gFlight!